.net core ASP.NET Core CSLA .NET Docker Kubernetes microservices software architecture open source

 3. How to implement a microservice-based app with a Blazor front-end

-Rockford Lhotka is the creator of the widely used CSLA .NET open-source software framework.
-He is the author of numerous books, and regularly speaks at major conferences around the world.
+Rockford Lhotka is Chief Software Architect at Marimer LLC.
+He is the creator of the widely used CSLA .NET open-source software framework, the author of numerous books, and regularly speaks at major conferences around the world.
 Rockford is a member of the Microsoft Regional Director and MVP programs.
 For more information go to https://lhotka.net.